Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Discussion

 \section{Discussion}

-This study utilizes a GMF generation method with GRU-based network to achieve a better estimation of hip joint moment.
-To the best of our knowledge, this is the first study that considers real-time and inter-user variability issues in joint moment estimation and proposes a solution.
-On one hand, we demonstrate the real-time value of GRU-based neural networks in joint moment estimation.
-On the other hand, the GMF, which is obtained through an adaptive neural network, leads to significant improvements in model accuracy and has the potential to become an advanced method for future joint moment estimation and analysis.
+This study utilizes a GMF generation method with a GRU-based network to achieve a better estimation of the hip joint moment and its application on the exoskeleton, which benefits from the consideration of inter-user variability in joint moment estimation for exoskeleton assistance.
+The GMF, which is obtained through an adaptive neural network, leads to significant improvements in model accuracy and has the potential to become an advanced method for future joint moment estimation.
+The metabolism cost test result showed that our methods achieve the satisfactory results of assistance gain.